-The Administration's FY2009 budget included several suggested changes in law.
-For instance, the Administration suggested amending the Federal Land Transaction Facilitation Act (FLTFA) in part to alter the distribution of proceeds from land sales.
-Under current law, proceeds are deposited into a separate Treasury account and are available primarily for land acquisition.
-The President's proposal would direct 70% of the proceeds to the general fund of the Treasury.
-It would cap receipts retained by the DOI at \$60 million annually, and direct using updated land management plans to determine which lands to sell or exchange.
-The Administration supports these changes to reduce the amount of money not subject to oversight during the appropriations process and to enhance the public benefits from land sales, according to the BLM budget justification.
+Administration supported these changes to reduce the amount of money not subject to oversight during the appropriations process and to enhance the public benefits from land sales, according to the BLM budget justification.
 Legislation would be needed to make these changes.
-The Administration made similar proposals in earlier budget requests, which were not enacted.
+The Bush Administration made similar proposals in earlier budget requests, which were not enacted.

-The Administration also proposed to eliminate the Range Improvements Fund, and consequently did not request an appropriation from the fund.
-The Administration seeks a legislative change to direct that the grazing fee receipts that are deposited into the fund instead be deposited in the general fund of the Treasury.
+The Bush Administration also proposed to eliminate the Range Improvements Fund, and consequently did not request an appropriation from the fund.
+The Administration sought a legislative change to direct that the grazing fee receipts that are deposited into the fund instead be deposited in the general fund of the Treasury.
 Range improvements include vegetation projects, fencing, and water developments.
-The Administration advocates the change so that construction and maintenance of public land projects is the responsibility of public land users and interest groups, while allowing that BLM funds from other accounts could be used for range improvements.
-The Administration proposed similar changes in earlier budget requests, but they have not been enacted.
-While the Administration did not request funds for Range Improvements for FY2009, Table 3, below, shows a request of \$10.0 million because under current law a portion of the grazing fees collected are deposited in the fund.
+The Administration advocated the change so that construction and maintenance of public land projects is the responsibility of public land users and interest groups, while allowing that BLM funds from other accounts could be used for range improvements.
+The Administration did not request funds for Range Improvements for FY2009, Table 4, below, shows a request of \$10.0 million because under current law a portion of the grazing fees collected are deposited in the fund.

-Management of Lands and Resources.
+Management of Lands and Resources

 Management of Lands and Resources includes funds for an array of BLM land programs, including protection, recreational use, improvement, development, disposal, and general BLM administration.
-For this line item, the Administration requested \$864.8 million, an increase of \$10.9 million (1%) over the FY2008 level of \$853.9 million.
+For this line item, the Bush Administration requested \$864.8 million, an increase of \$10.9 million (1%) over the FY2008 level of \$853.9 million.
 The FY2009 request specified \$21.8 million from this account for the National Landscape Conservation System (NLCS).
 This system consists of 26 million acres of BLM's protected conservation areas.
-Overall, the Administration sought \$51.8 million for the NLCS, from multiple accounts, compared with an appropriation of \$56.4 million for FY2008.
+Overall, the Administration sought \$49.9 million for the NLCS, from multiple accounts, compared with an appropriation of \$54.2 million for FY2008.

-Bureau of Land Management FY2008 Approp.
-FY2009 Request Management of Lands and Resources 853.9 864.8 Construction 6.4 4.5 Land Acquisition 8.9 4.5 Oregon and California Grant Lands 108.5 108.3 Range Improvements 10.0 10.0 Service Charges, Deposits, and Forfeitures b 0.0 0.0 Miscellaneous Trust Funds and Permanent Operating Funds 20.1 -4.6 - Current Appropriations 20.1 20.1 - Naval Oil Shale Reserves, Mineral Leasing Receipts -24.7 Total Appropriations a 1,007.9 987.4 a.
+(\$ III IIIIII01IS) Bureau of Land Management FY2008 Approp.
+FY2009 Request Management of Lands and Resources 853.9 864.8 Construction 6.4 4.5 Land Acquisition 8.9 4.5 Oregon and California Grant Lands 108.5 108.3 Range Improvements 10.0 10.0 Service Charges, Deposits, and Forfeitures a 0.0 0.0 Miscellaneous Trust Funds and Permanent Operating Funds 20.1 7.1 -Current Appropriations 20.1 20.1 -Naval Oil Shale Reserves, Mineral Leasing Receipts - -13.0 Total Appropriations b 1,007.9 999.1 a.
+The figures of "0" are a result of an appropriation matched by offsetting fees.

+Table 4.
+Appropriations for the Bureau of Land Management, FY2008-FY2009 b.
 The figures do not reflect funds for DOI wildland fire management.
-For FY2008, \$1.06 billion was appropriated to the BLM for DOI wildland fire management.
-For FY2009, the Administration is seeking to fund wildland fire management as a department-wide program, with a request for \$850.1 million.
+For FY2008, \$1.19 billion was appropriated to the BLM for DOI wildland fire management.
+For FY2009, the Bush Administration sought to fund wildland fire management as a department-wide program, with a request for \$850.1 million.